-- Since the figures provided by both parties agreed, the auditor accepted petitioners' reported gallons of gasoline sold. - b) The second component of the assessment consists of use tax in the amount of \$70.00 calculated as due on the purchase of a truck body and a gasoline station stove upon which sales tax was not paid. - c.)
-The third, and by far largest component of the assessment, resulted from the auditor's calculation of tax due on the sale of tires, batteries and accessories ("TBA'') and labor services associated therewith.
+- Since the figures provided by both parties agreed, the auditor accepted petitioners' reported gallons of gasoline sold. - b.)
+The second component of the assessment consists of use tax in the amount of \$70.00 calculated as due on the purchase of a truck body and a gasoline station stove upon which sales tax was not paid. - The third, and by far largest component of the assessment, resulted from the auditor's calculation of tax due on the sale of tires, batteries and accessories ("TBA") and labor services associated therewith.
 More specifically, the auditor compared the taxpayers' cost for parts (per purchase invoices) with the manufacturer's suggested retail selling price of such parts.
-This comparison revealed a 61 percent (suggested) markup, to which the auditor added 100 percent of the cost of the part (as an estimate of petitioners' labor charges) to arrive at a total markup on auto parts (and installation) This markup, utilizing 100 percent of a part's cost as the labor component, is based on the auditor's experience in similar audits.
+This comparison revealed a 61 percent (suggested) markup, to which the auditor added 100 percent of the cost of the part (as an estimate of petitioners' labor charges) to arrive at a total markup on auto parts (and installation) of 1.61.
+This markup, utilizing 100 percent of a part's cost as the labor component, is based on the auditor's experience in similar audits.
 In addition, sales and installation of tires and tubes was computed using a markup of 21 percent on the cost of tires and tubes with no labor component included.
 Finally, the sale of soda was marked up at the rate of 49 percent over cost based on the auditor's experience. - 10.
 The auditor applied the above-mentioned markups to petitioners' actual parts purchases per purchase invoices to arrive at petitioners' revenues received (taxable sales) from parts and labor, and calculated the amount of tax due thereon.
 The auditor added this tax amount together with the amount of tax due from the corrected gasoline sales tax method (see Finding of Fact "9-a", supra) to arrive at audited sales tax due.
 Such figure, when compared to sales tax reported by petitioners, resulted in an error rate of 6.7 percent which was applied to the amount of sales tax reported per quarter to arrive at the sales tax deficiency assessed. - 11.
-As noted, a Notice of Determination and Demand was issued on June 17, audit.
-In turn, petitioners consented to and paid this accessors to a state of the sales.
+As noted, a Notice of Determination and Demand was issued on June 17, 1982, assessing tax due in accordance with the results of the sales and use tax audit.
+In turn, petitioners consented to and paid this assessment on or about